Below are some of the events and programs you can expect from the Honors Program each year.

 Preventive healthcare is not just about taking vitamins, exercising, and annual check ups; there are mental activities and tricks that prevent the onset of anxiety disorders and depression.
 The Honors Program wishes to see all our students succeed both academically and in well-being.
 We have invited speakers to talk about the arts of mindfulness and meditation and to lead practice sessions, in order for our students to learn how to slow the pace of their mind and find less stress and anxiety in their thought processes.

-This is an opportunity for both upperclassmen and freshmen.
-Upperclassmen gain leadership experience by planning and being a part of organizing various social and cultural events, and the freshmen will be able to enjoy the fruits of those labors.
+This is an opportunity for both upperclassmen and first-year students.
+Upperclassmen gain leadership experience by planning and being a part of organizing various social and cultural events, and the first-year students will be able to enjoy the fruits of those labors.